ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 I decided to change tacks and start working on the analysis logic for the benchmarks.
 In doing so I realized that the way I was handling model creation wouldn't work.
-Since I wanted the models to be initialized with the same calling code, the difference in parameters between models would make the calling code to complex.
+Since I wanted the models to be initialized with the same calling code, the difference in parameters between models would make the calling code too complex.
-If I didn't want to rewrite all the benchmarks each time I added a model, I'd need a different system.
+If I didn't want to rewrite all the benchmarks each time I added a model I'd need a different system.

 I remembered looking at a project that used [allennlp config files](https://docs.allennlp.org/v1.0.0rc3/tutorials/getting_started/walk_through_allennlp/configuration/), and decided to copy that style.
 Instead of trying to force each model to have the same parameters passed in, I moved each model's parameters to [yml config files](https://github.com/ben-heil/saged/tree/0030174a8166758aa0696d0606579e84e495e2e8/model_configs).